 An architecture of ever more elaborate facades and tech-enabled structure is keenly worn like jewellery by our cities.

 My Crowned photographs look at what architecture can be in its boldest sense – large cultural constructs of economy, politics, imagination and myth.
 It represents the large systems that act on us and is therefore a constant fascination to me, a constant puzzle to grapple with and try to get a hold on.

 Having photographed in the regions at the forefront of urban growth over many years, I have seen cities scrambling for attention-grabbing architecture to put themselves on the map.
-Once limited to a few leading world cities, spectacle architecture has jumped and accelerated all around the world as global capitalism has taken hold.
+Once limited to a few leading world cities, spectacle corporate architecture has jumped and accelerated all around the world as global capitalism has taken hold.

 Crowned is a large, ongoing project that follows this development from the long-time global cities of New York and London, through to the new skylines of the Middle East and the re-modelled cities of China.